TheCabinetKing/SudoLogic/README.md

 ### Testing
 To run the full unit test battery, run ```python3 -m unittest``` in a terminal from the project directory.
 Check test_script.py for details on the unit tests present.

+## Local Deployment using docker-compose

+#### Build and run using Docker Compose
+	$ docker-compose up --build

+	// to run processes on the background
+	$ docker-compose up -d --build

+#### to shut down docker processes

+	$ docker-compose down

+#### Tips.
+Useful docker commands
+	// remove unused images
+	$ docker rmi $(docker images -q --no-trunc --filter "dangling=true")

+	// delete all docker process and images to start from the clean slate.
+	$ docker system prune -a